 The Careers Hub works with 95 schools and colleges from across Bristol, Bath & North East Somerset, South Gloucestershire and North Somerset.
 The schools and colleges are supported to improve careers opportunities and work experiences for young people, allowing them to make more informed choices about their careers.

-The Low Carbon Challenge Fund (LCCF) will support the shift towards a low carbon economy.
-It is a £11.9m programme , with £2.1m European Regional Development Fund (ERDF) grant and match funding from West of England Combined Authority Investment Fund and businesses.
-LCCF is managed by the West of England Combined Authority, reporting to the Ministry of Housing, Communities & Local Government.
+The Low Carbon Challenge Fund (LCCF) will support the shift towards a low carbon economy and support businesses in their recovery from the impact of COVID.
+It is a £3.5m grant scheme, with £2.1m European Regional Development Fund (ERDF) grant and £1.4m grant from the Investment Fund.
+LCCF is managed by the West of England Combined Authority, reporting to the Department of Levelling Up, Housing & Communities (DLUHC) on ERDF.
+There are three LCCF grant streams:

 This £1.7m programme supports MEs to improve their energy efficiency of their buildings and business operations.
 This helps reduce greenhouse gas emissions and can save businesses money on energy bills.
 The programme have already invested over £200,000 in local businesses.
 In the first round of grants, it helped local businesses install: